How Does Crypto Arbitrage Work?

 available when it comes to automated cryptocurrency trading.

-Through their great range of trading bots, they supply an arbitrage bot, or what they call an
+Through their great range of trading bots, they supply an crypto arbitrage trading bot, or what they call an

 “Inter-Exchange” bot.
 This bot will look for price discrepancies in the market and when it